Pegah-Asadi/Data-Analysis-Schema/README.md

 - Recommend what to do next with data-driven confidence
 - Align stakeholders across product, business, and tech

+&nbsp;

-### 📊 1.
-Build an Executive Dashboard — “Show the Story Visually”
+### 1. 📊 Build an Executive Dashboard — “Show the Story Visually”

 Purpose: Give stakeholders a clear, visual snapshot of results and impact.